runtimeverification/plutus-core-semantics/README.md

 This project contains facilities to generate coverage metrics for K rewrite rules that were executed by `kplc run`.
 This is helpful in ensuring that the test suite contains input programs that exercise all rewrite rules in the semantics.

-To generate this information, run the following sequence of commands:
+To generate this information, run the following command:

 ```
-  make build-coverage
-  make conformance-test
-  make coverage
+  make fresh-test-coverage
 ```

-This sequence of commands generates a `.build/coverage.xml` file.
-This file contains information about the k rewrite rules that have been exercised while `make conformance-test` was running.
+This command generates a `.build/coverage.xml` file.
+This file contains information about the K rewrite rules that have been exercised for all tests in the tests/ directory.